José Manuel Capote

-José Manuel Capote Sosa was a Cuban Major General and politician who participated in the Cuban War of Independence.
+José Manuel Capote Sosa (1836–1934) was a Cuban Major General and politician who participated in the Cuban War of Independence.
 He was known as the mayor of Bayamo and the brother of Colonel Gonzalo Capote of the Cuban Liberation Army.

 Early years

-According to EcuRed, José Manuel Capote was born on September 16, 1842.
-However, Cuban historian and journalist Jorge Martín Quintana states that he was born on September 16, 1836.
-In any case, according to his personal file corresponding to the Liberation Army records, he was born in Bayamo, Oriente.
+Cuban historian and journalist Jorge Martín Quintana states that he was born on September 16, 1836, and according to his personal file corresponding to the Liberation Army records, he was born in Bayamo, Oriente.
 He was the son of Manuel Antonio Capote and María Josefa Sosa, both originating from La Palma, Canary Islands.
 He had at least five brothers: Gonzalo, Rafael, José Joaquín, Fernando and Francisco.
 All of them would also participate in the Cuban War of Independence alongside José.

 Ten Years' War

 On October 13, 1868, he joined the Cuban Liberation Army in Holguín with Luis Figueredo.
 He participated in the Capture of Bayamo between October 18 and 20 of the same year.
 Later, on February 10, 1874, he fought in the army of Major General Máximo Gómez in the Battle of Naranjo-Mojacasabe.
 This was followed, between March 15 and 19 of that year, by the Battle of Las Guásimas.
 He was appointed Lieutenant Colonel in 1875.
 In 1876, within the Bonilla Regiment, he achieved distinctions in the Capture of Guáimaro on January 3, the Second Battle of Las Tunas between September 23 and 26 and Guisa.